 After breakfast this morning you will visit The Royal Riding School of Jerez.
 You will be watching the wonderful performance: ‘How the Andalucian horses dance.’
 The Royal Riding School is renowned throughout the world for their breath-taking exhibition and their painstaking training methods make this show a real delight as they perform intricate and demanding movements with effortless grace and control.
 This afternoon you will have a two hour ride in the surrounding countryside.
 Later relax and reflect on the experiences of the day with a glass of Jerez’s finest wine.

 After breakfast this morning you will be enjoying a three hour picnic ride around the vineyards of Jerez on beautifully trained Andalucian horses.
 There are horses suitable for all ages and abilities!
 You really can’t visit Andalucia without witnessing at first hand the passion of the Flamenco dance!
+You can book this through your hotel or at the local information centre.
 The origin of this dance is still unknown, although it is generally believed to be a mixture of gypsy and Arabic dance.
 Later today you will be entertained as you watch the passion and fervour of the performers as they combine the acoustic guitar with singing, dancing and staccato hand clapping.
 Definitely a performance to remember!
 The perfect end to the perfect holiday.

 You can choose to extend your stay if you would like.

 Prices start from £995 per person in shared twins:

 • 3 riding opportunities (1 x lesson and 1 x hack and 1 x 3hr picnic ride)

 • Bodega tour and tasting

 • Tickets for The Royal Riding School performance